gaphg/Satisfiable-Music-Theory/readme.md

 `music in ../example_midi/ParallelOctavesFixed.mid satisfies specification in ../example_rules/no_parallel_octaves.rules`.

 #### Creating your own examples!
 To understand how to write your own rules files, read the following Documentation section.
+Also take a look at the `example_rules` directory, particularly the `bach4part.rules` file, which contains the most complex logic so far, as examples for how to form proper rules files.

 # Documentation
 We assume a twelve-tone framework.
 We currently do not support rhythmic constructs--we assume every note is the same length, and there are no rests.